Emerging Research Leaders Academy

 Mentoring

 At this point in your career, you have likely built an extensive mentoring network made up of relationships in which you are the mentor or mentee.
-This session will discuss the importance and mutual benefits of mentoring relationships and how to enhance them.
-Strategies for mentoring students and postdocs, balancing supervision and mentoring, and cultivating ethical behavior will be presented.
-Participants will identify their mentoring network, articulate their mentoring philosophy and plan, and identify who will keep them accountable for their individual action plan.
+This session will discuss the importance and mutual benefits of mentoring relationships and how to approach those relationships with intention.
+Participants will explore strategies for aligning expectations as the mentor or mentee, identify the individuals in their mentoring network, and define the role(s) mentors should play in professional development.

 Effective Research Communication

 Scientists are taught how to communicate their research to other scientists, but how do you communicate your work to a broader audience?
-This session will cover how to effectively communicate your science to the public/lay audiences and how to talk to the media.
-You will construct an elevator pitch for your research and learn innovative ways to promote what your lab is doing and why people should care.
+This session will cover how to effectively communicate your science to a variety of audiences.
+You will construct an elevator pitch for your research and learn innovative ways to promote the impact of your research.

 Presentation of Action Plans and Graduation